Kleo-Karap/My_tattoo_chatbot/hw1/README.md

 **Download location** <p>https://github.com/PolyAI-LDN/task-specific-datasets/tree/master/span_extraction</p>

 **Data collection** <p>
-RESTAURANTS-8K:The data set spans 5 slots (date, time, people, first name, last name) and consists of actual user utterances collected “in the wild” (Turn-based span extraction).
-This comes with a broad range of natural and colloquial expressions. </p>
+RESTAURANTS-8K: The data set spans 5 slots (date, time, people, first name, last name) and consists of actual user utterances collected “in the wild” throuhh turn-based span extraction.
+No further information is provided about the data collection procedure   </p>

 <p> DSTC8: For each of the four domains, they chose their first subdomain (Buses_1, Events_1, Homes_1, RentalCars_1), and took all turns from conversations that stay within this sub-domain.
 For the requested slots feature, they check for when the system action of the turn prior contains a REQUEST action.
 The training and development split is kept the same for all
 extracted turns.